Emma Maembong

 Fatimah Rohani binti Ismail (born 27 March 1992), known professionally as Emma Maembong, is a Malaysian actress and model of Scottish descent.
 She is best known by her roles as Munirah in Kau Yang Terindah, Nawwal Husna in Projek Memikat Suami, Aryana in Yes Boss, Medina Izwani in Isteri Separuh Masa and Farhah in Tersuka Tanpa Sengaja.

 Early life

-Fatimah Rohani binti Ismail was born on 27 March 1992 to Ismail Embong, who is also known by his moniker Maembong, a well-known national arts artist and Yatimah Zainab, a British immigrant.
+Fatimah Rohani binti Ismail was born on 27 March 1992 to Ismail Embong, who is also known by his moniker Maembong, a well-known national arts artist and Yatimah Zainab (née Janet Nicole), a British immigrant.
 Her last name (Maembong) was obtained by combining her father's name, Ismail with her grandfather's name, Embong.
-She is the 9th daughter of 11 siblings with a mixed parentage of a British mother and a Malay father.
+She is the 9th daughter of 11 siblings with a mixed parentage of a Scottish mother and a Malay father.
 Her younger sister, Chacha Maembong is also an actress.